anojperera/anojperera.com/src/pages/about.md

 writing infrastructure as code but my preferred choice would be `terraform`.
 I've ignored docker for a long time but recently got the hang of it and really begun to love it.

-## Technologies

-Here are certain features of this site.

 ### Programming languages

 - Python